-You can use an adapter cable to power a media player stick using a USB port on the chartplotter.
-The USB port on a GPSMAP 8000 series chartplotter and the USB DRD port on a GPSMAP 9000 series chartplotter can supply up to 2.5 W to power a media player stick.
-The USB port on a GPSMAP 9000 series chartplotter can supply up to 4.5 W to power a media player stick
+You need a Garmin GPSMAP USB OTG adapter cable to power a media player stick.
+The USB port can supply up to 2.5 W to power a media player stick.

 You must make all cable connections in a dry environment.